PauseAI/pauseai-website/src/posts/2023-november-uk.md

 ![AI-Safety-Summit-Logo](https://github.com/joepio/pauseai/assets/47218308/4b8fe05f-3f8f-4f71-87a6-d273d67ae599)

 The UK is on a roll.
-Acknowledging virtually every risk from AI, investing £100M in AI safety, organizing a summit, announcing an AI Safety Institute.
+Acknowledging virtually every risk from AI, investing £100M in AI safety, organising a summit, announcing an AI Safety Institute.

 But good is not good enough.
 Top AI experts like Geoffrey Hinton and Yoshua Bengio have made it very clear: we do not know how to control a superhuman AI.
 If we get this wrong, human extinction is a very real possibility.
 Therefore, we are calling for an immediate and indefinite pause on frontier AI research and development.